-Motherhood, while joyous, is a major life-change.
-Research indicates that 85% of new mothers experience the "baby blues" post-birth.
+While motherhood is viewed as a "joyful" life event, research indicates the majority of mothers experience a range of emotions as they adjust to their new identities.
+In fact, 85% of new moms experience the "baby blues" post-birth.
 The "Baby Blues" generally last 1-2 weeks and are characterized by tearfulness, sleep concerns, and worry/anxiety.
 The "Baby Blues" are a normal response to the fluctuating hormones and life-changes of parenthood.
-While upsetting, they usually improve on their own.
+While upsetting, within a week to ten days, they usually begin to improve.

 Postpartum Mood Concerns

-Many women are surprised to learn that postpartum mood concerns are the #1 complication associated with childbirth.
-15-20% of new mothers experience perinatal mood concerns (PMADs).
-Perinatal mood symptoms are similar to the symptoms of the "Baby Blues" except that they last longer and worsen over time.
+Postpartum mood concerns are the #1 medical complication associated with childbirthin the U.S. 15-20% of new mothers experience perinatal mood concerns (PMADs).
+Perinatal mood symptoms are similar to the symptoms of the "Baby Blues" except they last longer and worsen over time.
 PPD can include: feelings of hopelessness, irritability, negative thoughts/feelings about being a mom, lack of interest in the baby, anhedonia, endless worry, and in extreme cases, suicidal thoughts or thoughts about hurting the baby.

 Perinatal mood concerns are caused by social, emotional and biological factors, including, but not limited to: fluctuating hormones during the postpartum period, history of mental health concerns, lack of social support, past familial trauma/abuse, repeated pregnancy loss, and birth trauma.
 Unfortunately, PPD does not 'go away' on its own and left untreated, can worsen over time.
 The good news: help is avaiable and you are not alone.
 Like many mood concerns, PMADs respond well to a combination of talk therapy, medication (when necessary) and group or social support.